alexwelsby/new_portsmouth_weather/readme.md

 Custom weather events can be created and even edited for very granular customization of a given day's climate, right down to wind speed.
 It should be noted that the bot will not end events on rollover - if it detects it's about to roll out of an event, it will instead roll its date back to the start of the event to prevent the weather event from ending before the mods are ready.

+Every command but **/weather report** is empheral - they can't be seen by anyone but the person who ran the command.
+This will help avoid channel bloat.

 ## Commands for the average guy

 - **/weather_report time_period:<today|day|week|month>**